Step Back in Time at These 12 Frank Lloyd Wright Houses Across the USA

 • Where: Hyde Park, Chicago

-Located in Chicago’s ritzy Hyde Park neighborhood, the Robie House is considered to be the definitive prairie-style home and is indisputably the most recognizable.
+Located in Chicago’s ritzy Hyde Park neighborhood, the Robie House is considered to be the definitive prairie-style home.
 With a cantilevered roof and exaggerated overhanging eaves, the building is a brick and concrete ode to the utterly flat beauty of the open plains.
-The interiors of the Robie House use a delightfully airy open floor plan—a revolutionary choice at a time when contemporary house design favored a maze of walls and rooms.
-It was completed in 1910 for businessman Frederick C. Robie, although he sadly lived in the house for just 14 months before he was forced to sell it due to financial trouble.
-The building was nearly demolished twice (in 1941 and 1957), but Wright campaigned to save it—the only times he ever intervened to rescue a building he designed.
-However, the unique abode eventually got the recognition it deserved and, in 1991, was recognized by the American Institute of Architects as one of the most important structures created during the 20th century.
+Its delightfully airy open floor plan was a bold choice when it was completed, at a time when contemporary house design favored a maze of walls and rooms.
+It was completed in 1910 for businessman Frederick C. Robie, although he lived in the house for just 14 months before being forced to sell it due to financial troubles.
+The building was nearly demolished twice (in 1941 and 1957), but Wright campaigned to save it—the only times he ever intervened to rescue one of his designs.
+However, the unique abode eventually got the acknowledgment it deserved and, in 1991, was recognized by the American Institute of Architects as one of the most important structures created during the 20th century.
+Today it sits on the campus of the University of Chicago, which opened 20 years before the house was built.

-A sideview of Fallingwater, with the river below
+Exterior of Fallingwater, with river below and woods around house

-Pennsylvania’s Fallingwater house is one of eight Frank Lloyd Wright buildings that were added as a group to the World Heritage List.
+Pennsylvania’s Fallingwater house is one of eight Frank Lloyd Wright buildings added as a group to the UNESCO World Heritage list.

 Photo by Sean Pavone / Shutterstock